zachkohlberg/csc110-notes/src/jshell/functions/define.md

 Printing a value is not the same as returning it, and if the function's only job is to print something then it probably doesn't return a value.

+The function descriptions:
 1. A function named `sayHello` that prints the message "Hello, World!".
-2. A function named `greetPerson` that takes a name and prints a greeting in the form of "Hello <name>, how are you doing today?".
+2. A function named `greetPerson` that takes a name and prints a greeting in the form of "Hello \<name\>, how are you doing today?".
 3. A function named `square` that calculates (but does not print) the square of an integer.

-Solutions:
+Solution code:

 ```java
 void sayHello() {